ethannicholas/panda-old/docs/inlineMethods.md

 that you may store methods in variables, return them from methods, create arrays of methods, and otherwise treat them as you would any other Panda value.

-Methods defined inside of another method may access any visible local variables, but those variables must be *effectively static*.
-In other words, it must not be possible for those variables to change after the point at which they become visible to the inline method.
+Methods defined inside of another method may access any visible [defines](defines.html), non-variable method parameters, or fields of the enclosing class.

-**IMPLEMENTATION NOTE**: Methods can't actually capture values yet; closures aren't implemented.
-Coming soon!

 See [method types](types.html#methodTypes) for how to describe the [type](type.html) of a method.